Safeguarding Policy

 Stewardship commits to:

-- Placing safeguarding at the heart of recruitment practices by requesting three written references, and checking qualifications and certifications, where appropriate.
+2. Placing safeguarding at the heart of recruitment practices by requesting three written references, undertaking basic Disclosure and Barring Service Checks (DBS) and checking qualifications and certifications, where appropriate.

-- Ensuring Stewardship staff and board members are fully cognisant of protection issues and adhere to Stewardship’s code of conduct.
+3. Ensuring Stewardship staff and board members are fully cognisant of safeguarding issues.

-- undertaking training & conferences, both in person and on-line,
+2. undertaking training & conferences, events (and similar) both in person and on-line

-- Carrying out appropriate due diligence on new grant partners and when making significant grants, communicating safeguarding responsibilities in accessible terms and conditions in which Stewardship request that they have appropriate controls and safeguarding measures in place, and integrating safeguarding and onward reporting requirements.
+7. Carrying out appropriate due diligence on new grant partners and when making significant grants, cyclical partner reviews, communicating safeguarding responsibilities in accessible terms and conditions in which Stewardship request that they have appropriate controls and safeguarding measures in place, and integrating safeguarding and onward reporting requirements.

-- Making sure protection considerations are integrated into relevant activities of the Stewardship, for example during face-to-face training events and conferences.
+8. Making sure safeguarding considerations are integrated into relevant activities of the Stewardship, for example during face-to-face training events and conferences.

-- Ensuring all staff are aware of their responsibilities to report concerns and of steps to take/who to go to in order to report such concerns
+9. Ensuring that all staff are aware of their responsibilities to report concerns and of steps to take/who to go to in order to report such concerns

-- Reporting safeguarding incidents, allegations or concerns to external authorities, regulators and auditors, as appropriate, and in accordance with best practice.
-Stewardship will fully risk assess such reporting to ensure that making a report is not likely to cause further harm to the individual(s) to whom harm has already been caused
+11. Reporting safeguarding incidents, allegations or concerns to external authorities, regulators and auditors, as appropriate, and in accordance with best practice.
+Stewardship will fully assess such reporting to ensure that submitting a report is unlikely to cause further harm to the individual(s) to whom harm has already been caused

-- Ensuring that its privacy policy remains suitably updated so that it is clear that, in keeping Stewardship’s zero tolerance policy, it will report wrongdoing on the part of its trustees and staff to appropriate authorities; will share such information as my be necessary to protect individuals from harm; and will provide fair and accurate references, which appropriately reflect Stewardship’s experience and interaction with trustees and staff.
+12. Ensuring that its Privacy Policy remains suitably updated so that, in keeping to Stewardship’s zero tolerance policy, it will report any wrongdoing on the part of its trustees and staff to appropriate authorities, will share such information as may be necessary to protect individuals from harm, and will provide fair and accurate references, which appropriately reflect Stewardship’s experience and interaction with trustees and staff

 Embedding organisational commitment